Balance and fall prevention exercises for older adults

 Making your home safer

-- Bathroom: Wet bathroom tiles are the most common fall site in Indian homes.
+- Bathroom: Wet bathroom tiles are a common fall hazard in many homes.
 Install grab bars near the toilet and shower.
 Use a non-slip mat inside and outside the shower or bath area.
 Avoid wearing bathroom slippers that are oversized or flat-soled without grip.

 - Staircase: Ensure the handrail extends the full length of the staircase.
 Keep the staircase well-lit, especially at night.
 Consider a second handrail on the opposite side if the staircase is wide.